Do I need IVF?

 Infertility is when you are unable to conceive even after having unprotected sexual intercourse for a year.
 Not every patient suffering from infertility needs IVF.
-Some of them might not be even good candidate to undergo IVF procedure.
+Some of them might not be an even good candidate to undergo an IVF procedure.

 In spite of all these procedures if the couple is unable to conceive then the option of assisted reproductive techniques is advised by the treating doctors.

 IVF treatment is Suggested for Patients with following conditions